alexeykomov/alexeykomov.me/content/about.md

 4. Simplicity.
 5. Challenging problems on the edge of what is possible in Web platform.

-## Stack

-Currently working with:

-**Languages:** JavaScript, TypeScript, HTML/CSS **Frontend:** React, React Native, Redux
-**Backend:** Node.js, Google Cloud
-**Mobile:** Cross-platform development with React Native **Tools:** GitHub, Closure Library, Closure Compiler

-I have experience building large-scale web applications and mobile apps, with a focus on performance optimization and clean architecture.
+I have experience building large-scale web applications and mobile apps, with a focus on performance optimization (particularly UI responsiveness and resources size).

 Personal interests include, among other, traveling, books and music.

 Here's my [GitHub profile](https://github.com/alexeykomov/) and [resume](https://alexeykomov.github.io/resume/resume.pdf).

+I'd love to collaborate on scientific open source project (web or mobile).

 Open to consulting work → <a href="#" id="mail-link-about">e-mail</a>.